Politically exposed person

-In financial regulation, a politically exposed person (PEP) is one who has been entrusted with a prominent public function.
+A politically exposed person (PEP) in financial regulation is one who has been entrusted with a prominent public function.
 A PEP generally presents a higher risk for potential involvement in bribery and corruption by virtue of their position and the influence they may hold.
 The terms "politically exposed person" and senior foreign political figure are often used interchangeably, particularly in international forums.

 FATF definition

 While there is no global definition of a PEP, many countries base their definitions on those from the Financial Action Task Force on Money Laundering (FATF) from 2013.
 The FATF is an international body, founded in 1989 on the initiative of the G7 and hosted by the OECD, that sets standards and promotes the implementation of measures against money laundering, terrorism financing and financing of proliferation of weapons of mass destruction to preserve the integrity of the global financial system.

 Since February 2012, the FATF's latest definition of PEPs, revised from 2003, has been as follows: